zaphpa/zaphpa/README.md

 ## Special Thanks

-Our sincere gratitude goes to [JetBrains](http://www.jetbrains.com/) for providing an open-source [PHPStorm](http://www.jetbrains.com/phpstorm/) license for Zaphpa development.
+Our sincere gratitude goes to [JetBrains](http://www.jetbrains.com/) for providing an open-source project license to [PHPStorm](http://www.jetbrains.com/phpstorm/) for Zaphpa development.

 ## License